 (A) any material false statement in the application or any statement of fact required under provisions of the Act;

-(B) conditions revealed by such application or statement of fact or any report, record, or inspection, or other means that would warrant the agency to refuse to grant a license on an original application;
+(B) conditions revealed by such application or statement of fact or any report, record, or inspection, or other means that would warrant the department to refuse to grant a license on an original application;

-(C) violation of, or failure to observe any of the terms and conditions of the Act, this chapter, the license, or order of the agency; or
+(C) violation of, or failure to observe any of the terms and conditions of the Act, this chapter, the license, or order of the department ; or

 (D) existing conditions that constitute a substantial threat to the public health or safety or the environment.

-(3) Each specific license revoked by the agency ends at the end of the day on the date of the agency's final determination to revoke the license, or on the revocation date stated in the determination, or as otherwise provided by the agency order.
+(3) Each specific license revoked by the department ends at the end of the day on the date of the department’s final determination to revoke the license, or on the revocation date stated in the determination, or as otherwise provided by the department order.

-(4) Except in cases in which the occupational and public health or safety requires otherwise, no license shall be suspended or revoked unless, prior to the institution of proceedings therefore, facts or conduct that may warrant such action shall have been called to the attention of the licensee in writing and the licensee shall have been afforded an opportunity to demonstrate compliance with all lawful requirements.
+(4) Except in cases in which the occupational and public health or safety requires otherwise, no license shall be suspended or revoked unless, before the institution of proceedings therefore, facts or conduct that may warrant such action shall have been called to the attention of the licensee in writing and the licensee shall have been afforded an opportunity to demonstrate compliance with all lawful requirements.

 (ee) Reciprocal recognition of licenses.